Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villainsincomp | Other Characters

 - Badass Longcoat: Thorin's big leather coat only serves to make his bearing that bit more impressive.

 - Battle Amongst the Flames: His confrontation with Azog at the end of the first film would be this except he gets blindsided and taken out before he gets close.

-- Beard of Sorrow: The short beard is a sign of mourning, and Thorin will grow the beard again should he succeed in claiming back Erebor (although this didn't happen due to the short amount of time he spent on the throne).
+- Beard of Sorrow: According to Word Of God, the short beard is a sign of mourning, and Thorin will grow the beard again should he succeed in claiming back Erebor (although this didn't happen due to the short amount of time he spent on the throne).